GenerousLabs/git-remote-encrypted/README.md

 # git-remote-encrypted

-This is a mono repo containing several packages which together create an encrypted git remote strategy called `git-remote-encrypted`.
+This is a monorepo containing several packages which together create an encrypted git remote strategy called `git-remote-encrypted`.

 **WARNING**: This is very early stage code.
 It contains bugs, the encryption